iOS 14.5 Update on iPhone: What The Fuss About Privacy Is?

 iPhone users can still see ads even if they decline the new pop-up.
 As long as those ads are targeted using data the app developer has collected on its own.
 For example, Facebook Inc (FB.O) can still target ads based on first-party data such as which groups users join or which posts they like.
 But if Facebook wants to target ads based on data from which third-party websites users have used their Facebook credentials to log into, it will need to seek permission.

-Data collection is still allowed if it is spelt out in an app’s privacy policy.
+Data collection is still allowed if it is spelled out in an app’s privacy policy.
 The changes only affect whether app developers share data they collect with third parties.
 After that, they share data with outside data from third parties, to help target ads.
 Apple has introduced privacy “nutrition labels” to its App Store to show users what data apps collect.